Whether you are working directly with musicians, setting up equipment, or planning your next staging design, clear communication is really important.

-Today, I want to quickly go over stage directions and house directions with this little guide to help you teach and communicate with your volunteer crews in “stage language” so that you can be more effective in your directions.
-Plus, it’ll help immensely when a tour comes to your church.
+In this article, I want to quickly go over stage directions and house directions with this little guide to help you teach and communicate with your volunteer crews in “stage language” so that you can be more effective in your directions.
+This really applies to ANYONE who works on a stage – no matter how large or small.

 - Stage Left (Left of the performer from their perspective)

 - Stage Right (Right of the performer from their perspective)

 - Center (same from stage perspective and house perspective)

 - Upstage (the rear of the stage, behind the performer)